Top of Page

 • Effective communication as a member and leader of a resuscitation team

-Our ACLS course is designed for healthcare and pre-hospital providers who participate or direct in the management of cardiopulmonary arrest and other cardiac emergencies.
+The ACLS course is designed for health care and pre-hospital providers who participate or direct in the management of cardiopulmonary arrest and other cardiac emergencies.
 Past course participants have included:

 • Nurses